 Resources for Current J-1 Participants

-Participants on J-1 visas are able to travel outside of the United States for up to 30 consecutive days during their training program.
+Participants on J-1 Visas are able to travel outside of the United States for up to 30 consecutive days during their training program.
 Before traveling internationally, participants must obtain a travel signature on their DS-2019 form by a Responsible Officer at Cultural Vistas.
 By validating the DS-2019 form for travel, Cultural Vistas confirms that the participant will continue to be sponsored while abroad and may reenter the United States upon return.
-Please note that this signature is valid for up to one year and is not necessary for travel to Mexico and Canada.
+Please note that this signature is valid for up to one year and is not necessary for travel to Mexico, Canada, and adjacent islands.

 Before departure, participants should also ensure that they have a valid multiple entry visa in their passport.
 Cultural Vistas must be notified immediately if their visa indicates single entry or if their visa has expired.